cnb0/learning-elk/elk.references/elk.in.action.md

     Chapter 10.
 Improving performance
     Chapter 11.
 Administering your cluster

+Appendix

-Appendix A. Working With Geospatial Data
+         A. Working With Geospatial Data
-Appendix B. Plugins
+         B. Plugins
-Appendix C. Highlighting
+         C. Highlighting
-Appendix D. Elasticsearch Monitoring Plugins
+         D. Elasticsearch Monitoring Plugins
-Appendix E. Turning Search Upside Down With The Percolator Appendix F. Using Suggesters For Autocomplete And Did-You-Mean Functionality
+         E. Turning Search Upside Down With The Percolator
+         F. Using Suggesters For Autocomplete And Did-You-Mean Functionality